Comms

 I have always been fascinated by computer communications: both between them and peripherals, and between computers, both in terms of the hardware and software required.

-Computers have always needed to talk across tens of metres to their servers or their mainframes, depending on your definition, and across the miles to join cities and countries, amnd the drive has always been "more speed/more capacity".
+Computer terminals have always needed to talk across tens of metres to their servers or their mainframes, depending on your definition, and across the miles to join cities and countries, amnd the drive has always been "more speed/more capacity".

-The need for capacity led to the international X.25 circuit-switched leased line transmission standard in 1976, allowing high-speed intercontinental data communications.
+The need for increased capacity led to the international X.25 circuit-switched leased line transmission standard in 1976, allowing high-speed intercontinental data communications.
 But separately the idea of packet data switching, allowing vastly increased capacity and better control gained popularity and eventually TCP/IP was mde to run over X.25, making X.25 just the transport layer and allowing the seamless worldwide Internet access we now have.

 Back in the 1990s Demon Internet was the first UK company to offer dial-up access purely to the Internet, without additional wrapping, swiftly followed by Freeserve and reluctantly by BT who persisted with the whole wrapping thing for many years.

-Copper for long-distance transmission was replaced by fibre optic cables in all major access routes during the 1980s and 1990s.
+Copper for long-distance overland transmission was replaced by fibre optic cables in all major access routes during the 1980s and 1990s.
 The massive increase in available capacity led to unused circuits being known as "dark fibre".

 But local access to this high-capacity network has been jealously-guarded by the telecomms companies who have artificially maintained very high access costs by slowing the roll out of local fibre.